wp-plugins/music-store/readme.txt

 -- The Music Store may be configured to request the email address used in the purchasing to check the validity of download link.

+= Q: Can I customize the store's design? =

+A: The plugin includes some different designs that can be selected through the settings option "Store Layout", but you can create a new once, duplicating an of available store's layouts, and edit its style.css file

 == Screenshots ==
 01. Music Store Item
 02. Music Store Song Section